 It is not possible to train or prepare for heat and humidity in the UK, but it will be important to train in advance of any trip to the mountains with regular hill walking and a rucksack on your back.
 Mt Kinabalu has a large number of steps which put a lot of strain on the thigh and calf muscles.
 Take care with not over-training and allow time before the trip to scale down any training, in case of last-minute injuries.

-None of our trips to Borneo require any specific training programmes, but clearly a good level of fitness will ensure that you enjoy the experience more.
+None of our trips to Borneo requires any specific training programmes, but clearly, a good level of fitness will ensure that you enjoy the experience more.
 The Three Peaks trip and the Roof of Borneo trip are physically harder than the others and we would suggest a structured approach to training as one would for any physical challenge.